When are trace ideals finite?: Trace ideals in dimension one

 \section{Trace ideals in dimension one}

-Let $(R, \fkm)$ be a Noetherian local ring of dimension $1$ having finite trace ideals.
+Let $(R, \fkm)$ be a Noetherian local ring of dimension $1$ having a finite number of trace ideals.
 Then, Example \ref{ex1} shows that $R$ is not necessarily Cohen-Macaulay.
-On the other hand, $R/H$ is a Cohen-Macaulay local ring whose trace ideals containing a non-zerodivisor of $R/H$ are finite, where $H=\bigcup_{n>0}(0):_R \fkm^n\cong \rmH_\fkm^0(R)$ denotes the zeroth local cohomology of $R$ (Proposition \ref{lem1}).
+On the other hand, $R/H$ is a Cohen-Macaulay local ring whose regular trace ideals are finite, where $H$ denotes the zeroth local cohomology of $R$ (Proposition \ref{lem1}).
 With this perspective, we next investigate one-dimensional Cohen-Macaulay complete local rings having finite regular trace ideals.
 Note that this is the situation posed by Dao, Maitra, and Sridhar (\cite[Question 7.16(1)]{DMS}).
 Furthermore, since all nonzero ideals in one-dimensional Cohen-Macaulay local rings are maximal Cohen-Macaulay modules, this is also the one-dimensional case of Faber's question (\cite[Question 3.7]{F}).

 First, we note that it is a necessary assumption that $R$ contains an infinite field to constrain the situation.
 Let $H$ be a numerical semigroup, that is, a submonoid of $\NN_0=\{0, 1, 2, \dots\}$ such that $\NN_0\setminus H$ is finite.
 Then